signet-framework/case-study/pages/case-study/background/challenges_testing_microservices.md

 This is because API calls over the network are more complex and significantly less reliable than in-memory method calls.
 Another factor is that microservices are more likely to be built by multiple teams, and broadly-scoped tests serve as confirmation that teams correctly understand each other.

-Therefore we are faced with a dilemma -- microservices clearly need broadly-scoped tests.
+Therefore we are faced with a dilemma — microservices clearly need broadly-scoped tests.
 However, they cannot be implemented in the same manner as is typically done for monoliths.
 Doing so can degrade the unique benefits that make microservices a desirable architecture to begin with.

-One solution to this dilemma is use alternative forms of testing in CI/CD that catch as many breakages as possible, while still promoting fast feedback and quick deployment cycles.
+One solution to this dilemma is use **alternative forms of testing** in CI/CD that catch as many breakages as possible, while still promoting fast feedback and quick deployment cycles.
 Using alternative forms of testing together with progressive delivery techniques can provide sufficient confidence during CI/CD so that broadly-scoped tests don't need to be run for every deployment.
-Instead, integration and E2E tests can be run on a periodic schedule in order to catch the kinds of issues that only they can catch.
+As a result, integration and E2E tests can be run on a periodic schedule in order to catch the kinds of issues that only they can catch.

-There are two alternative testing methodologies that are pertinent to this case study.
-Service tests are one of them, and has already been introduced.
-The other is contract testing, and it is there that we turn our attention in the next section.
+Service tests and *contract tests* are two such alternative testing methodologies that lie within the scope of this case study.
+Since we have already introduced service tests, we will turn our attention to contract tests in the next section.

 [^1]: Sam Newman, Building Microservices 289 (2nd ed.
 2021).
 [^2]: Martin Fowler, [Eradicating Non-determinism in Tests](https://martinfowler.com/articles/nonDeterminism.html).